Alex-Sternburg/Alex-Sternburg.github.io/readme.md

 My workflow began with me finding all the material I wanted to include on the site I also chose a template from the above website to use as a base for my website Another thing I did was upload portions of performances onto youtube, creating thumbnails and getting the embed link.
-I also used postimages to get urls for images I wanted to use.
+I also used post images to get urls for images I wanted to use.
 Also a lot of working on the project was me playing around with different code I learned from w3schools.

 # Hidden Sidebar (reveals when clicked on menu icon)